nihao-wiki/nihao/docs/en/chongqing/visa-free.md

 **France/Italy/Spain → Chongqing → Italy/Spain/France**

-Depart from one of countries in Schengen Area(France, Italy, or Spain) and return to another.
+Depart from one of countries in Schengen Area and return to another.

 #### Chongqing, Hong Kong and Macao Trip

 **Origin → Chongqing → Hong Kong and Macau**

+Choose Hong Kong and Macau as the final destination.

 #### Round Trip from Europe